emtee40/dnschanger-frostnerd/README.md

 Have a look at the wiki for this app: https://git.frostnerd.com/PublicAndroidApps/DnsChanger/wikis/home<br><br>

-Feel free to contribute to this project, it's completely free and I'd be happy to fix issues or implement requests.<br><br>
+Feel free to contribute to this project, it's completely free to sign up and I'd be happy to fix issues or implement requests.<br><br>

 © Daniel Wolf 2017